My Quiet Kitchen

 Honestly, I just don't always have a fresh lemon on hand, and I figured you might not either.
 So I made sure this recipe tastes great and cheesy enough even without lemon.

 Tip: Even without nutritional yeast we thought the pourable vegan mozzarella was super cheesy.
-But if you'd like to add some nooch to the recipe it certainly won't hurt!
+But if you'd like to add some nooch to the recipe that's totally fine!

 See the recipe card below for quantities and full instructions.